cfarkas/Genotype-variants/README.md

 4) VcfAllelicPrimitives: Split allelic primitives into multiple VCF lines, default settings (Galaxy Version 0.0.3)
 5) VCF-VCF Intersect: on WT and KO VCF files, mm10 build

-At this step, users can to execute the genotype_variants.R script (on windows or Mac OSX) to visualize variants in the intersected VCF files.
+At this step, users can to execute the genotype_variants.R script (on windows or macOS) to visualize variants in the intersected VCF files.

 6) VCFAnnotateGenotypes: on KO intersected VCF files using WT intersected VCF file
 7) Filter and Sort: select lines that NOT match "added-genotypes"